KatuxaCupkate/Platformer-Seasons/README.md

 ### NPC Interaction:
 * Give key to NPC - "C"
 * Next dialogue line - "E"
+* Switch to the next level - "K"

 ### Design patterns used: